 The potential financial disaster is clear if you’re uninsured.
-Although premium subsidies are provided under the Affordable Care Act (unless the Supreme Court changes this law) many millions remain without insurance.
+Although premium subsidies are currently provided under the Affordable Care Act for those at moderate income levels, millions of middle class and even wealthy individuals cannot afford coverage and are without insurance.
 In these cases a trip to the hospital or any extended treatment can cause tens or hundreds of thousands of dollars in medical bills (assuming treatment can be obtained at all).
 If the physician or the hospital does not arrange a payment plan before the treatment begins, it will, most likely, pursue collection reasonably soon after.
 Depending on the law of your state, the assets which can be seized include your home and savings and other personal property.

 A client seriously injured in an automobile accident spent several months in ICU and recovery.
 She underwent spinal surgery and numerous serious procedures.
 During spinal surgery her physician brought in an out of network doctor to assist, without the patients consent or knowledge.
-Total medical bills exceeded $1 million and although her insurance covered most of the charges, it did not cover the $85,000 separate bill from the out of network spinal surgeon.
+Total medical bills exceeded $1 million and although her insurance covered a portion of the charges, it did not cover the the balance..
 With copays, deductibles and out of network charges, she was left with total uncovered charges of $245,000, accumulating interest and late payment penalties.

 Despite the coverage requirements of the Affordable Care Act, insurer may simply refuses to pay large portions of what should be covered charges.
 This happened routinely before the ACA .